oihenrique/gerar-relatorios-itens-cancelados/README.md

 ## Contato

-Você me chamar no: [LinkedIn](https://www.linkedin.com/in/oihenriquegomes/).
+Você pode me chamar no: [LinkedIn](https://www.linkedin.com/in/oihenriquegomes/).

 ## Licença